Who Is Alan Thrall?

 Your starting position is tight and braced, which means that you have taken in a full breath and braced your entire core.

-If you only have time to watch some Alan’s How to Deadlift video from 2014, make sure to see the starting position segment that starts at 5 minutes and 25 seconds into the video.
+If you only have time to watch one of Alan’s How to Deadlift videos, make sure to see the starting position segment that starts at 5 minutes and 25 seconds into the video below.

 Watch Alan Thrall demonstrate how to pull yourself into the deadlift position